 The Ernest E. Just-Percy L. Julian Graduate Research Assistantship selection process is competitive.
 An independent Graduate Faculty Review Committee, identified and appointed by the Dean of the Graduate School, will evaluate each application submitted by the posted due date.
 Selections will be based on the criteria listed above.
 Students and their faculty sponsors will be notified of selection decisions before the start of the new academic year.

 Incomplete and/or late application packets will not be considered.
 There will be no exceptions.

 Electronically submitted applications, in a single PDF file, are accepted no later than 11:59 p.m.
 EST on the first Friday of February annually.
 This award is for the following academic year beginning in the fall semester.
 The Just-Julian Graduate Research Fellowship is non-renewable.

 Faculty research mentors must include their supporting documents with the students’ applicationpacket.
 Applications without the faculty mentor's supporting documentation will not be considered for funding.

 A Just-Julian Assistantship is a one-time award.
 Students who are awarded a Just-Julian Award are not automatically awarded additional assistantship support in subsequent years.
 The student must demonstrate that he or she has applied for external support when applying for other and available types of support from the Graduate School.

 To be considered for a Just-Julian Award at Howard University, please provide the following information:

 Subspecialty (if applies):

-On a separate sheet, please respond to the following questions:
+In addition to the 300-word essay, on a separate sheet, respond to the following questions: